 Again, do a dry fit to make sure all is good and then disassemble.
 Time to add the legs.
 Roll the log over to opposite side of the head hole and place your leg holes where you see fit using a bit that will accommodate the spikes or branches you will be using for legs.

 Using the drill, make holes below the antlers and on the side with a ¼” drill bit.
-Add a few drops of glue into the hole.
+Also, be sure to add a few drops of glue into the hole.
 Pinch the ends of the leather to form a pleat then insert into the hole using a screwdriver to push it in.

-The best part about this is that these reindeer can be a part of your decor all year round, particularly if you have a rustic style.
+Not only is the best part about this that these reindeer can be a part of your decor all year round, but also they add that rustic style I adore.

 Not into DIY or looking for a last-minute gift and you want one of these little fellas for you own?
 Just head to my shop where you can find them ready for the holidays.
 (SOLD)

-I hope you’ve enjoyed this tutorial for my repurposed log reinceer.
-If you’re hoping to see the rest of my Christmas decor, stop back on Monday to see what other repurposed goodness I’ve been up to.
+I hope you’ve enjoyed this tutorial for my repurposed log reindeer.
+If you’re hoping to see the rest of my Christmas decor.

 Do pin and share so others can be inspired too! ♥